bitlab-devs/gramicipe-server/README.md

 3. Install dependencies: `npm install`
 4. Start the server: `npm run dev`

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the project, please follow our [Contributing Guidelines](CONTRIBUTING.md).

 ## Acknowledgments

 Special thanks to all the contributors and team members on this project!